rbqdev/work-at-olist-front/README.md

 ```shell
 npm run build
 ```
-If you are in development with the project, you can use `watch`  to build the projectt always you change something.
+If you are in development with the project, you can use `watch`  to build the  always you change something.

 ```shell
 npm run watch